coolbho3k/socfpga_oc/README.md

 # MiSTer FPGA cpufreq driver

+DEPRECATED: Work is moved out of a Linux LKM and into https://github.com/coolbho3k/Linux-Kernel_MiSTer/tree/overclock

 This is very WIP!
 It's not fully working yet.

 Compile this as a module and the DE10 Nano will be able to scale between 800